 - An English teacher who completes a 12-month contract often receives a bonus equivalent to a month’s pay

-- English teachers can earn financial superb benefits from South Korean public and private schools due to the nature of the economy
+- English teachers can earn financial superb benefits from Korean public and private schools due to the nature of the economy

 - Exchange rates may vary, but schools typically pay an English teacher in South Korean Won.
 Although it’s not as powerful as Western currencies, the won is still a strong currency that gives you a respectable conversion to USD, GBP, or the Euro.